Qrucial/Hacking_Substrate_with_Chaos_Pallet/README.md

 ## Conclusion
 We have added a pallet to our Substrate system which helps us to uncover different kind of vulnerabilities (eg. DoS, overflows, economic attacks, etc).
 Tests were limited to a single node and it clearly shows why a standalone system is weak and why high capacity nodes are required to secure a blockchain system.
 Also, we are sure if you have followed through this blog post, you also learned a lot.
-If you have feedback or questions, don't hesitate to send us a message on [QRUCIAL Twitter](https://twitter.com/qrucial_io).
+If you have questions you can ask them on a 1337 Matrix group (info below, you need to hack in) or send us a message on [QRUCIAL Twitter](https://twitter.com/qrucial_io).

+How to get into the matrix group: you need to know ALICE's secret seed and by that decrypt "".